Assistance is available to income-qualified families in several communities including Union City Borough to have repairs made to their homes.

 The assistance will be in the form of a 100% Hardship Grant.
 The homeowner pays nothing as long as they comply with the terms and conditions of the program.
 The grant monies will pay the cost of repairs (labor and materials) plus incidental costs like lead-based paint testing.
 In no case will funding used for rehabilitation work exceed $24,999.

-The Application for Assistance including Program Guidelines is available at the Union City Borough Office, 13 South Main Street, 814-438-2331 during normal business hours, or by clicking the button below:
+The Application for Assistance including Program Guidelines is available at the Union City Borough Office, 13 South Main Street, 814-438-2331 during normal business hours and on our website:

 The completed Application, along with all necessary support documentation is to be submitted to: